glat/MultiLinter/README.md

 Usually You can place it in %USERPROFILE%, which is last resort to find it.

 #### Notes on local usage
 You can use npm global installed linters or local installed linters.
-If you are using local linters and "Real Time" linting is enabled in VisualStudio preferences page, MultiLinter will creates a shadow file named [fileName].multilinter.[fileExtension] in same directory of the original file every time it needs to lint the document you're editing.
+If you are using a local installed linter and "Real Time" linting is enabled in VisualStudio preferences page, MultiLinter will use stdin to send data to the linter it it supports it.
+In case linter does not support stdin usage MultiLinter will create a shadow file named [fileName].multilinter.[fileExtension] in same directory of the original file every time it needs to lint the document you're editing.
 The shadow file will be deleted as soon as linting is done.
 The shadow file can appear for a moment in Visual Studio Explorer.
 To avoid these files to be shown in Visual Studio Explorer add these lines to your project file (.csproj):

 ```xml
 <ItemGroup>